The next generation of autocorrect.

-Typing on small portrait phone keyboards remains a top source of errors and frustration.
-LipConfirm fuses keystrokes with real-time lip cues (and optional whisper-level audio) to vastly improve the accuracy of autocorrect.
+Typing on small portrait phone keyboards remains a major source of errors and frustration.
+LipConfirm fuses keystrokes with real-time lip cues (and optional whisper-level audio) to meaningfully improve the accuracy of autocorrect.

 Silent, easy input